OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 conferences.

 ### External trainings
-External trainings are trainings outside of the organisation where the IT security specialist can learn new technologies or increase his own knowledge in a specific topic.
+External trainings are trainings outside of the organization where the IT security specialist can learn new technologies or increase his own knowledge in a specific topic.
 Those trainings are important as new technologies and threats are always rising in on the internet.
 Also, an employee whose responsibility is incident response needs to know which threats are important for his work and the company.
 For example the public cloud topics is something where the incident